kmwang123/cme211-notes/lecture-6.md

 #### Going back in time

-We can go back to a previous commit using the `git checkout` command:
+We can go back to a previous commit using the `git checkout` command: get long string from the commit number (see above) and then checkout.
+Then use the git checkout master command to point to the most current/newest commit to head back.
+In the git convention, master is the most recent commit of the main branch of your code.
+"Working directory clean" means nothing in the working directory has been modified and everything has been put into the repository.

 ```
 nwh@corn25:~/CME211/test-repo$ git checkout 57f0c86582ec5920f71d1382a0b4b25b08cfa65d